Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Problem statement

-A typical application of our approach is shown in \autoref{fig:model_overview}.
-The covariates exemplified in the artwork reflect common types of elements often chosen in time-series forecasting, and the actual covariate structure is application-specific and informed by domain knowledge.
-We invite the reader to skip ahead to the case study in \autoref{sec:case_study}, which demonstrates the choice of covariate for a real-world application.
-For the set of covariate dimensions $\mathcal{M}$, set of hourly intervals $\mathcal{N}$, and supplied covariate $\boldsymbol{x}_{\mathcal{M},\mathcal{N}}$ corresponding to hourly conditions, we produce estimates of the conditional daily peak distribution $\hat{\Pr}(y|\mathcal{Y}, \boldsymbol{x}) = \text{GEV}(\hat{\boldsymbol{\theta}}|\boldsymbol{x})$ at every hour.
+A typical application of the proposed approach is illustrated in \autoref{fig:model_overview}.
+The covariates exemplified in the artwork reflect common elements often chosen in time series forecasting, though the actual covariate structure is application-specific and informed by domain knowledge.
+Readers interested in a practical example are referred to the case study in \autoref{sec:case_study}, which demonstrates the covariate selection in a real-world setting.
+For the set of covariate dimensions $\mathcal{M}$, the set of hourly intervals $\mathcal{N}$, and the supplied covariate $\boldsymbol{x}_{\mathcal{M},\mathcal{N}}$ corresponding to hourly conditions, the proposed method produces estimates of the conditional daily peak distribution $\hat{\Pr}(y|Y, \boldsymbol{x}) = \text{GEV}(\hat{\boldsymbol{\theta}}|\boldsymbol{x})$ at every hour.